 You might think: just find the word with minimum Euclidean distance to the target vector.
 But consider what happens when embeddings have different magnitudes.
 A frequent word like "the" might have a large embedding norm, while a rare word like "czar" has a small norm.
 Euclidean distance would favor words whose norms happen to match the target, regardless of directional similarity.

+The denominator normalizes the dot product by the vector lengths, making the result independent of magnitude.
 Two vectors pointing in the same direction have cosine similarity 1, regardless of their lengths.
 Perpendicular vectors have similarity 0.
 Opposite directions yield -1.
 For analogy completion, we care about direction (does this word's embedding point the same way as our target?), not magnitude.

 The 3CosAdd Formula